-Science is a deeply human activity that people have been doing long before the ‘scientific revolution’ a few hundred years ago – but then so is religion.
+Science is a deeply human activity that people were doing long before the ‘scientific revolution’ a few hundred years ago – but then so is religion.
 Is there any evidence to suggest which came first?
-Did early human beings find themselves thinking deep thoughts about the meaning of the universe, then become motivated to investigate the world around them more intensively, or Continue reading
+Did early human beings find themselves thinking deep thoughts about the meaning of the universe, then become motivated to investigate the world around them more intensively, or Continue reading →

 I met a man at a conference this year who said he has spent his whole life studying.
 I have no idea how he funds his insatiable appetite for new knowledge, but it seems he has spent his days going from one topic to the other, modelling himself as a renaissance man.
 He told me stories of people in 1970’s Germany who spent ten to fifteen years on a single undergraduate degree, often taking just one class at a time.
 For him, learning was of such value that it was worth approach it steadily and patiently, as a means in itself.
 I find this attitude a bit extreme, but it’s an interesting way of looking at life!

 I recognised this perspective when I heard Richard Bellon, Assistant Professor with a joint appointment in the Department of History and the Lyman Briggs College at Michigan State University, speak recently on values in the scientific community.
 Bellon has been studying Victorian scientists, or – as he says on his website – ‘obsessing about men with muttonchops who obsessed over the sex lives of plants’.
 Continue reading →